2026 Honda CR-V Hybrid, Toyota RAV4 Hybrid, and Hyundai Tucson Hybrid compact SUV comparison

 What’s New for 2026

 Toyota RAV4: The RAV4 has been comprehensively redesigned for 2026 — and critically, it’s now offered only with hybrid or plug-in hybrid powertrains in Canada.
 The gas-only option is gone.
-The standard hybrid uses a 2.5L four-cylinder paired with Toyota’s fifth-generation hybrid system, making 219 hp (AWD).
-The plug-in hybrid delivers 302 hp and an EPA-estimated 84 km of electric-only range.
+The standard hybrid uses a 2.5L four-cylinder paired with Toyota’s fifth-generation hybrid system, making 236 net system horsepower with standard AWD.
+The plug-in hybrid delivers up to 324 hp and Toyota Canada quotes 80 km of manufacturer-estimated electric-only range.

 Honda CR-V: The CR-V carries over largely unchanged from its 2025 redesign, but the hybrid system has been optimized.
 The CR-V Hybrid uses a 2.0L four-cylinder with a two-motor hybrid system producing 204 hp.
 A new TrailSport Hybrid trim adds rugged styling and all-terrain tires for 2026.